Dima-Zeklam/reading-notes/README.md

 # My intro
-### **My name is *Dima Zeklam*, i'am 23 years old, I graduated with a bachelor's degree in computer science from University of Jordan.**
+### **My name is *Dima Zeklam*,from Amman, Jordan.
+I have a bachelor's degree in computer science from the University of Jordan. **
-### I joined this course because I want to learn more stuff and imbrove my skills.
+### I like programming  and I'm here to achieve my goal which is to be a full-stack web developer.
 ### My computer operating system is "Windows 10".

-#  102 reading notes
+#  102 - Intro to Software Development
 * Table of content

 Name    |  Link